Robert Morris University offers degrees for students who wish to be certified to teach in the Commonwealth of Pennsylvania:

 Additionally, undergraduate students can also join the Accelerated Master's Degree Program, and a Minor in Education is also available.

-The handbook for secondary certification is here, and the handbook for early childhood education, middle level education and special education is here.
+The handbook for secondary certification is here, and the handbook for early childhood education, early childhood education with special education, and middle level education is here.
 The chair of the Education Department is Dr. Richard Fuller.
 The program coordinators are listed here.

 Click here to view the requirements for admission into RMU.
 Please note that transfer applicants to all these programs from other institutions and from other majors within RMU must have a 3.0 GPA in their college coursework from their current institution, submit three clearances and passing score results from the PAPA Basic Skills Exam.